 What’s more, many of these megatrends – such as environmental, social, or technology-focused themes – tap into an increasing interest in socially responsible investing.

-Other megatrends likely to be sustained over coming decades include:
+Some megatrends that may be sustained over the coming decades include:

 It’s never been easier for investors to gain diversified, transparent and cost-effective exposure to these major investment themes shaping our world with exchange traded funds.